 Cardus wrote that Bailey batted “as if the idea never occurred to him that any way of removing him from the crease existed in law or custom.”
 He added that “He [Bailey] is not only an anchor for England: he barnacles the good ship to the floor of the ocean.”
 It was after this comment that Bailey earned the nickname Barnacles.

 Bailey’s 222-ball essay of 64 with seven fours came to an end when Archer hit his stumps just before lunch.
-England had acquired a 31-run lead; Lindwall finished with four for 70 and Johnston with three for 94.
+England had acquired a 31-run lead; Lindwall finished with 4 for 70 and Johnston with 3 for 94.

-Desperate for some runs now, both Archer and Davidson hit a few lusty blows: Archer on-drove Lock for a six, and Davidson glanced Laker to long-leg for a four, followed by a brutal pull for a six.
-At tea Australia were 131 for six, exactly a hundred runs ahead.
+Desperate for some runs now, both Archer and Davidson hit a few lusty blows: Archer on-drove Lock for six and Davidson glanced Laker to long-leg for four, followed by a brutal pull for a six.
+At tea Australia were 131 for 6, exactly a hundred runs ahead.

 The end came quickly.
 Davidson was cleaned up by Lock, which was followed by the big wicket: Archer was dismissed by Lock, caught by Edrich.
 He had scored 49 in 65 balls with seven fours and a six.
 Lock removed Langley to claim his first five-for in Tests; Lindwall hit a six off Laker, was dropped at slip, and was caught near the fence by Compton as he tried to go for another six.